tc39/proposal-object-iteration/README.md

-# Making mapping over Objects more concise
+# Improving iteration on Objects

-An ECMA TC39 proposal to improve the experience & performance of mapping over Objects
+An ECMA TC39 proposal to improve the experience & performance of iterating and mapping over Objects

 ## Vitals